faildeny/debiasing-cardiac-mri/README.md

  - Equal Opportunity

 Also, each sensitive subgroup is evaluated independently with standard performance metrics.

+In the paper, we focus on Balanced Accuracy metric computed for each subpopulation.

 Fairness metrics are provided by `fairlearn` library.